cduong2/puzzle-alarm/README.md

 - three unit tests using an android test framework (JUnit).
 Place tests in test folder.
 What is "test doubles"????? (testing code units such as methods)
 - three instrumented UI tests using android test framework (JUnit, Espresso, Xcode).
 Place tests in androidTest folder in your project directory (example: open app and login appears)

+QUESTIONS:
+- Do you have general recommendations for a performance NFR?
+- Does improving the UI/styling count for the other NFR?
+(Design enhancements)
+- To clarify, a unit test would be testing some method that is in our project, and an instrumented UI test would be checking if the UI is correct (log in page upon opening or a change in UI response after searching a city)
+- what is a test double?